Mrs. Christine Lehnen, Principal

 Ms. Ashley Hinds, Special Education Administrator

-Ms. Ashley Hinds has been named Special Education Administrator at GIS and GMS.
+Ms. Ashley Hinds is the Special Education Administrator at GIS and GMS.
 She had previously served the Ball-Chatham School District as a speech-language pathologist for the past 12 years, six of those years have been with Glenwood Middle and High School.

 Ashley graduated from Sacred-Heart Griffin High School, then attended Southern Illinois University in Edwardsville where she graduated with a Bachelor of Science in Speech-Language Pathology and Audiology.
 After that, she attended Saint Louis University where she graduated with a Master of Arts in Communication Sciences and Disorders.
 She is currently enrolled in courses at St. Francis University to obtain her Director of Special Education Endorsement.